Reviews You Can Rely On

 Should You Buy the Horizon 7.4 AT?

 Those wanting to commit seriously to indoor running instead of an app with a monthly fee should consider this machine at the top of their list.
 This treadmill provides a solid workout experience, nice ergonomics, and the ability to bring your entertainment to the console.
-If this treadmill fits your budget and you have the space, we wholeheartedly recommend it.
+If this treadmill fits your budget and you have the space, I wholeheartedly recommend it.

 While not the easiest thing to move, the wheels make moving it on hard surfaces possible.